rails/rails/README.md

 # Active Storage

-Active Storage makes it simple to upload and reference files in cloud sites, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
-It also provides a disk site for testing or local deployments, but the focus is on cloud storage.
+Active Storage makes it simple to upload and reference files in cloud services, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
+It also provides a disk service for testing or local deployments, but the focus is on cloud storage.

 ## Example